alorence/django-modern-rpc/docs/index.rst

 ---------------

 .. important:: django-modern-rpc requires Python 3.10+ and Django 4.2+.
-If you need to install it in environment with older Python / Django versions, you must install a previous release.
+If you need to install it in environment with older Python / Django versions, fallback to a previous release.
 See :ref:`Changelog` for more information.

 Installing the library and configuring a Django project to use it can be achieved in a few minutes.
 Follow :doc:`quickstart` for a very basic setup process.
 Later, when you need to configure your project more precisely,